pgarner/libube/README.md

 The module concept extends beyond file loading; there is a graph class that wraps `boost::graph`.

+## Other bells, whistles and dagashi

+Lube uses the C++ ABI to generate stack traces when exceptions are thrown.

+It wraps the `boost::file` class to give platform independent path operations.

+The headers `c++blas.h` and `c++lapack.h` provide templated calls such that functions using BLAS or LAPACK can themselves be templates.
+LAPACK eigen-solvers are used to implement a polynomial solver.

 --
 [Phil Garner](http://www.idiap.ch/~pgarner)
 September 2013